Emergency Evacuations in Senior Living: 5 Steps to Protect Every Resident

 The experience emphasizes how digital sign-in systems like Accushield can significantly improve emergency evacuations in senior living.

 Creating and maintaining an evacuation plan is a critical responsibility for senior living operators, and it is an essential investment in enhancing safety and peace of mind for residents, visitors, and staff.
-By following these best practices, leveraging digital visitor tracking systems, and conducting regular drills and training sessions, communities can ensure they’re prepared to protect residents when it matters most.
+By following these best practices, leveraging digital visitor tracking systems, and conducting regular drills and training sessions, communities can ensure they’re always prepared to protect residents when it matters most.